Jana Franzen lives in Osage City, Kansas. This is her story:

 Oh, let's see.
 Diabetes runs in my family.
 I had gestational diabetes with my third pregnancy, which covered most of 2002 and the first bit of 2003.
 Sugars leveled out not long after kiddo got born.
-I got diagnosed Type 2 December of 2015.
-Had what was originally believed to be a heart attack Feb of 2016, and another in November.
+I got diagnosed with type 2 diabetes in December of 2015.
+Had what was originally believed to be a heart attack February of 2016, and another in November.
 The first got downgraded to angina, and the second was labeled heartburn despite being more severe.
 The t-thingy indicators (my memory sucks) indicated heart attack for the first, so I'm inclined to disbelieve the downgrade.

-By the time my state insurance dropped me for making too much money in Feb 2019 (my 2018 taxes showed I earned $10K), I was on Invokana, Januvia, glipiZIDE, and metformin for the diabetes; atorvastatin, nitro, & metrolprolol for high cholesterol and things heart related, and low-dose aspirin partly for heart and mostly for late stage ITP (apparently it does a reversal).
+By the time my state insurance dropped me for making too much money in February 2019 (my 2018 taxes showed I earned $10K), I was on Invokana, Januvia, glipizide, and metformin for the diabetes; atorvastatin, nitro and metrolprolol for high cholesterol and things heart related, and low-dose aspirin partly for heart and mostly for late stage ITP (apparently it does a reversal).
 Without the insurance, the only one of those I currently have is Invokana, acquired with the aid of ECKAN directly from the company, the aspirin when I can afford a bottle, and the dandy new stuff that starts with an 'o' that's for esophagus issues that is on my pharmacy's discount list... that I probably won't be getting again for awhile because even discounted it's painful.

 I frankly have no idea how many of those issues are related to the diabetes.
 The only one I'm certain isn't is the ITP, because that I got diagnosed with in 1986.
 I'm not sure how the meds I take/took interact, and might be causing ineffectiveness or issues.